 The Difference Between UI and UX Designers

 UI and UX designers refer to very different aspects of the product development process and the design discipline.
 The abbreviation UX stands for User Experience and implies the user experience from working with the product.

-The UX designer's job is to design an interface that will allow you to achieve your goals.
-For example, a UX designer analyzes user scenarios, develops page transition logic, and makes A/B tests.
+The UX designer’s job is to design an interface that will allow you to achieve your goals.
+For example, a UX designer analyzes user scenarios, develops page transition logic, and creates A/B tests.

-In a nutshell, UX design is all about the overall feel of the experience, while UI design is all about how the product’s interfaces look and function.
+In a nutshell, UX design is about the experience and function, while UI design is all about how the product interfaces look.